 So goal number one is to put most of our personal finances on auto-pilot, use the investing principles that have the highest odds of success, and don’t take unnecessary risks.
 Which is why all our retirement accounts are in lifecycle index funds that we just dollar-cost average into.

 The non-retirement savings are allocated roughly akin to the All Weather Portfolio for mere mortals.
-The main differences: I have a 10 percent utilities sleeve in addition to the original 30 percent equity sleeve, the non-utility equities are heavily tilted towards foreign, small-cap, and value, with a handful of individual stock positions, versus a global market-weighted equity index, and the gold and commodities allocation is only 10 percent combined versus the 15 percent of the original.
-The other 50 percent is in cash, certificates of deposit, and intermediate to long-term treasury bonds.
+The main differences: I have a 10 percent utilities sleeve in addition to a 35 percent global equity sleeve, and the gold and commodities allocation is only 10 percent combined versus the 15 percent of the original.
+The other 45 percent is in cash, certificates of deposit, and intermediate to long-term treasury bonds.